Meet the clergy and church wardens

 Although she has English parents, Caroline was born and raised in South Africa; and has also lived in Ireland.
 She studied social work in Cape Town, specialising in working with people over 60 and those with mental illness.

-Together with her husband James, and daughter Grace, Caroline is delighted to be serving here at St Alfege Church.
-Caroline is currently on maternity leave.
+Together with her husband James, and her two daughters, Caroline is delighted to be serving here at St Alfege Church.

 Revd Stephen Nyshime

 A Lancastrian by upbringing, David has been an active member of St Alfege Church congregation since 1988.
 He spent most of his working life in trade union education.
 David qualified as a Reader (Licensed Lay Minister) in 2017 and enjoys the role – preaching, helping with services, and providing pastoral support.
 David also works in the church office on Thursdays, supporting the wonderful team of volunteers who keep the church open throughout the week.
 David lives with his wife, Melissa, and their daughter, Helen.
 He enjoys choral singing, walking everywhere, watching birds and reading history.